-Rainey Street is a block of bars, restaurants.
+Rainey Street is a block of bars, and restaurants.
 In the past few years, Rainey Street has been one of the fastest-growing neighborhoods in Austin.
 Not only are people drawn to its nightlife, but it’s also a popular area for housing.
-Sixth Street is home to a number of bars, restaurants, theaters, and music venues.
+Sixth Street is home to several bars, restaurants, theaters, and music venues.
 If you’re not into music but want to party all night, then there are plenty of clubs that play hip-hop and electronic music until midnight.

 If you are looking for a place to dance the night away then head to one of the many nightclubs in Austin.
 If you want live music and drinks then check out some of the live music venues or bars located around town.

 Schools in Austin